35+ Common Phone Interview Questions & Answers (2022)

-Answer: I have always been in positions where I was exposed to multiple departments.
+Example answer: I have always been in positions where I got exposed to multiple departments.
 The experience has made my career special.
 I can play a cross-functional role while still being an independent contributor.
-You’ll see my in my resume multiple times that this has happened and the achievements I’ve been able to make in those conditions.
+You'll see in my resume multiple times that this has happened and the achievements I've been able to make in those conditions.

 What makes you qualified for this role?

-Answer: I’ve been able to deliver on sales goals more than 80% of the time for my employers.
-And this seems like something that is highly valued for this role.
+Example answer: I've delivered on sales goals more than 80% of the time for my employers.
+And this seems like something that is getting valued for this role.

-What would you try to accomplish in your first 30-days being employed?
+What would you try to accomplish in your first 30-days after getting employed?

-Answer: In the first 30-days of my employment, I would be trying to learn as much as I can.
-In previous positions, I was still learning about the business in my first year on the job.
+Example answer: In the first 30-days of my employment, I would be trying to learn as much as possible.
 The first 30-days matter the most in grasping the business, the department's role, and more.
+In previous positions, I was still learning about the company in my first year on the job.

 When were you most satisfied with your current job or current role?

-Answer: Being able to have the autonomy to be able to execute.
-And being measured by performance goals.
+Example answer: Being able to have the autonomy to execute and being measured by performance goals.

 Where do you see yourself in the next year?

-Answer: I see a great opportunity that comes with this role.
-The experiences that come with this job will allow me to transform as a professional.
+Example answer: I see a great opportunity that comes with this role.
+The experiences with this job will allow me to transform as a professional.
 And develop my career path further.
-Beyond that, I’m uncertain.
+Beyond that, I'm uncertain.

 What techniques or tools do you use to stay on top of your work?

-Answer: I try to organize my week using tools like iA writer, spreadsheets, and to-do lists.
+Example answer: I try to organize my week using tools like Information Architect's writer, spreadsheets, and to-do lists.